limwaihong/limwaihong/README.md

 👋 Hi, my name is @limwaihong.
-I am a product designer currently crafting human centered digital experience at Nothing.
-Previously at OnePlus.
-Born in Malaysia, living in Shenzhen, China.
+I am a software product designer currently trying to build my first app.
+Previously at OnePlus, Nothing Tech.

-I love building my own things. let's collab!
+I love building my own things.

 <!---
 limwaihong/limwaihong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.